BonsaiDen/JavaScript-Garden/doc/timeouts.md

 There might still be timeouts that are unaffected by this arbitrary number;
-therefore, is is instead recommended to keep track of all the timeout IDs, so they can be cleared one by one.
+therefore, is is instead recommended to keep track of all the timeout IDs, so they can be cleared specifically.

 ### Hidden `eval` magic